-The new FinCEN Form 114 replaces Report of Foreign Bank and Financial Account (FBAR), Form TD F 90-22.1.
+New FinCEN Form 114 replaces Report of Foreign Bank and Financial Account (FBAR), Form TD F 90-22.1.

 FinCEN released FinCEN Form 114(a), called, Record of Authorization to Electronically File FBARs.
 This form replaces the archaic form known at TD F 90-22.1.

 The regulations state that a copy of this form would be maintained by the filer and the account owner. but not submitted to FinCEN.
 The form would be made available upon request by FinCEN or the Internal Revenue Service (IRS).
 FinCEN is also introducing new space on the form for filers that allows them to provide reasons for late filing and an easy place for information related to third-party preparers.